-Section 2.3 How can you get a long-term supply of drugs?
+Section 2.4 How can you get a long-term supply of drugs?

-The plan offers a way to get a long-term supply (also called an "extended supply") of "maintenance" drugs on our plan's Drug List.
+The plan offers two ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs on our plan's Drug List.
 (Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)
+You may order this supply through mail order (see Section 2.3) or you may go to a retail pharmacy.

-1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+Other retail pharmacies may not agree to accept the mail-order cost-sharing amounts for a long-term supply of maintenance drugs.
+In this case you will be responsible for the difference in price.
 Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Member Services for more information (phone numbers are printed on the back cover of this booklet).
+You can also call Member Services for more information (phone numbers are printed on the back cover of this booklet). - 2.
+For certain kinds of drugs, you can use the plan's network mail-order services.
+Our plan's mail-order service allows you to order at least a 30-day supply of the drug and no more than a 90-day supply.
+See Section 2.3 for more information about using our mail-order services.

-Section 2.4 When can you use a pharmacy that is not in the plan's network?
+Section 2.5 When can you use a pharmacy that is not in the plan's network?